-CURRENT STATUS alters the status of the object between VISIBLE, INVISIBLE and DESTROYED.
-An invisible object may be made visible at some other point in the environment whereas a destroyed object is gone until the environment is restated using DESET.
+CURRENT STATUS alters the status of the object between VISIBLE.
+INVISIBLE and DESTROYED.
+An invisible object may be made visible at some other point in the environment whereas a destroyed object is gone

 INITIAL STATUS sets the status of the object when the environment is can be changed via ATTRIBUTES.
 A speed of 0 means that it will not shoot.